ricecake88/ricecake88.github.io/_posts/2019-11-16-combining_devise_with_google_ominauth.markdown

        <p>Similarly, the folder in which the controllers are located can be named differently than "devise" and would follow the following format: `$rails generate devise:controllers <name_of_folder_other_than_devise>` </p>
 			 <p>If you want the controllers to be under "devise" then no name needs to be specified after "devise::controllers".</p>

 11. When using the generator to install devise from step 5, it installs an initializer that describes all of Devises' configuration options.
-Devise says '**It is imperative that you take a look at it**.'.
+Devise says *It is imperative that you take a look at it*.
 This file is: `config/initializers/devise.rb`

 12. Devise then needs a model that matches up with the equivalent of what you would like to name the users of your application to be called, typically called "User".
 Entering the following command will create this model and configures it with the default Devise modules.`$rails generate devise <MODEL_NAME>`